sthaid/proj_arago_spot/README.md

 ## Optical Apparatus

-The apparatus consists of a laser pointer, a double convex lens and a circular disk.
+The apparatus consists of a laser pointer, a double convex lens, a circular disk, and view screen.
-The distance from the circular disk to the screen is 3 meters.
 The circular disk is 6 mm diameter map tack pin.
 The lens is double convex 50mm focal length.